Apply Point MBA Admissions Consulting

 (Bonus!)
 Understand that you will rewrite most things.
 Embrace it.
 Know now that having to write several drafts is not a failure.
 It is a way to success.

 This week on the blog we’re providing you with a to-do list for your personal statement and school-specific essays.
-Check back frequently as we’ll provide one key area of focus each day this week.
+Keep these tips in mind throughout your writing process.

 Show fear when it's applicable.
 Similarly, the "show no fear" image people often want to flaunt in their applications doesn't seem authentic because it isn't.
 You have many terrific qualities; being 100% fearless isn't one of them.
 You've experienced fear, whether it was about not finishing your Honors thesis on time or confronting a colleague about a sexist comment.
 Good.
 Fear helps you assess a situation, prepare yourself to address it properly, and take (sometimes very cautious) action.
 Addressing a fear can be quite humbling—it's another way to show vulnerability in your application.
 And fear can be a pathway to courage.

 This week on the blog we’re providing you with a to-do list for your personal statement and school-specific essays.
-Check back frequently as we’ll provide one key area of focus each day this week.
+Keep these tips in mind throughout your writing process.

 Show that you're self-aware.
 Many of our clients shy away from sharing examples of their weaknesses or times they've made mistakes in their Personal Statement.
 But replaying a fumble is an opportunity to then share actions you took to remedy a situation and lessons you learned.
 That said, not every issue you present must be one that you've fully resolved.
 For example, say you're great at presenting ideas on paper but you have a hard time speaking up in professional settings.
 Likely, one beautiful, clarifying moment didn't change that forever.
 That's something you work on over a long period.
 You may share an anecdote where you spoke well in front of an intimidating group and how you prepared to do it.
 Then say how you will continue improving your verbal communication skills and how you plan to exercise that muscle regularly in the future.
 That's a stronger, more realistic take than "I will never have this problem again!”